USGS - science for a changing world

 About the LTRMP Vegetation Component

-Presently, the LTRMP conducts annual monitoring of vegetation using a stratified random sampling method (Yin et al. 2000) in five study reaches of the Upper Mississippi River System: Navigation Pools 4, 8, 13, and 26 on the Mississippi River; and La Grange Pool on the Illinois River.
+Presently, the LTRMP conducts annual monitoring of vegetation using a stratified random sampling method (Yin et al. 2000) in three study reaches of the Upper Mississippi River System: Navigation Pools 4, 8, and 13 on the Mississippi River.
+Previously sampling was conducted in Pool 26 on the UMR and La Grange Pool on the Illinois River.
+Sampling was dropped from these two study reaches in 2005 when a 5-year plan was developed for the LTRMP that reduced data collection to a level that could be accomplished annually over the 5-year period given budget constraints.
 The Open River reach, below St. Louis, Missouri, was not sampled because the reach consists of large channels that do not support sizable and stable submersed aquatic vegetation beds.
 The LTRMP will continue to expand vegetation monitoring beyond these five study reaches and welcomes participation by other agencies and groups that could sample other areas using the LTRMP sampling protocol.

 Reason for the Graphical Vegetation Database Browser